wp-plugins/imdb-connector/readme.txt

 == Changelog ==

+= 0.4.1 =
+* Fixed shortcode movie details with multiple values in it.

 = 0.4 =
 * MySQL cache is now stored in a separate table.
 * Added feature to select the table name the cache data is being stored.